Nazlibk/Tweets-sentiment-analysis/README.md

 # tweets-sentiment-analysis
-This project was written in my Machine Learning Internship for a client of a company.
+This project was written in Machine Learning Internship for a client of a company.